d12frosted/elpa-mirror/gnu/consult-readme.txt

  #+findex: consult-history
  - =consult-complex-command=: Select a command from the =command-history=.
-This command is a =completing-read= version of =repeat-complex-command= and can also be considered a replacement for the =command-history= command from chistory.el.
+This command is a =completing-read= version of =repeat-complex-command= and is also a replacement for the =command-history= command from chistory.el.
  - =consult-history=: Insert a string from the current buffer history.
-   This command can be invoked from the minibuffer.
-In that case the history stored in the =minibuffer-history-variable= is used.
+   You can invoke this command from the minibuffer.
+In that case =consult-history= uses the  history stored in the =minibuffer-history-variable=.

 ** Modes
    :properties: